leroykayanda/aks-cluster/docs/aks-setup.md

 6. Azure AD admins group
 7. ELK for logs
 8. Prometheus and Grafana for metrics, dashboards and alerts
+9. Argocd for CICD.
+This installs the core argocd helm chart which comes bundled with argocd notifications.
+We also install the argocd image updater which triggers deployments when an image is pushed to ECR.
+Argocd is exposed via ingress.
+10. External secrets helm chart and reloader to automatically restart pods when a secret is added or modified.
+11. A DNS zone

+**Setup**
-- set up a terraform cloud workspace named aks-dev.
+ - Set up a terraform cloud workspace named aks-dev.
  - Terraform needs to authenticate to azure to enable it to create resources.
 Create a service principal using the cli.

     `az ad sp create-for-rbac --name terraform-service-principal --role owner --scopes /subscriptions/<SubscriptionID>`